Skip to content

 range-for: 10 20 30 40 50

-Honestly, in daily development, prefer range-for.
-It is the most concise, the least error-prone, and after compiler optimization, its performance is completely identical to pointer traversal.
-The advantage of pointer traversal lies in scenarios requiring finer control—for example, when you only need to traverse a portion of the array (starting from an element that meets certain conditions), or when you need to manipulate multiple positions simultaneously.
-But if you just need to go through the entire array, range-for is the best choice.
+Honestly, in daily development, prioritize range-for.
+It is the most concise, the least error-prone, and, after compiler optimization, its performance is identical to that of pointer traversal.
+The advantage of pointer traversal lies in scenarios requiring finer control—such as when you only need to iterate over a portion of an array (starting from an element meeting a specific condition), or when you need to manipulate multiple positions simultaneously.
+However, if you simply need to traverse the entire array, range-for is the best choice.

-There is a very common pitfall here: the "past-the-end pointer" arr + 5 is legal, and you can use it for comparison, but you must absolutely never dereference it. *(arr + 5) is undefined behavior because the location it points to is already outside the bounds of the array.
-The C++ standard only allows you to compute this address, not to read from or write to the content it points to.
-This follows the same logic as the end() iterator in the standard library containers—it marks the "next position after the last element" and is not a valid element itself.
+There is a very common pitfall here: the "past-the-end pointer" arr + 5 is valid, and you can use it for comparisons, but you must absolutely never dereference it. *(arr + 5) is undefined behavior because it points to a location outside the bounds of the array.
+The C++ standard only allows you to calculate this address; it does not permit reading from or writing to the content it points to.
+This follows the same logic as the end() iterator in standard library containers—it marks "one past the last element," and is not a valid element itself.

 Pointers and C-Style Strings

-A C-style string is essentially a char array terminated by a '\0' (null character).
-Since it is an array, all the relationships between pointers and arrays apply here.
-When we write a string literal like "hello" in C++ code, its type is const char[6] (five characters plus one '\0'), which decays to const char* in most contexts.
+A C-style string is essentially a char array that ends with a '\0' (null character).
+Since it is an array, all the relationships between pointers and arrays discussed here apply.
+When we write a string literal like "hello" in C++, its type is const char[6] (5 characters plus 1 '\0'), and in most contexts, it decays to const char*.

 cpp